vprljic/discord-ts-instructional-guide/README.md

 ### Building

-If you want to build the bot to JavaScript, run `tsc` in your terminal.
+If you want to build the bot to JavaScript, run `npm run build` in your terminal.
 If it doesn't work, try restarting VSCode.

 If you get the specific error that the command "cannot be loaded because running scripts is disabled on this system," then try the following: